magdakura/product-writing/design-challenges/improve-Macys.md

 **1. Fashion coach**

--   Initial online video chat OR in-store meeting where you chat through style preferences
+-   Set up initial online video chat OR in-store meeting where you chat through style preferences with the goal of refreshing your wardrobe

--   E.g. Source fashion coaches from IG to an fashion ambassador program

--   Receive your first box proposal where you can swap items until you're satisfied with the choices
+-   Receive your first box proposal where you can swap items until you're satisfied with the coach's choices

 -   Receive your personalized clothes box at your own home or have a box waiting for you at your local store

--   Receive personalized recommendations from your coach from new inventory
+-   Periodically, receive a note from coach with personalized recommendations from new inventory

--   You can refresh your closet every 3 months

 -   Receive new clothes once a quarter and try on in the comfort of your home before making a purchase decision.

--   Get one of a kind, special design clothes, just for members
+-   Get one of a kind, special designer clothes, made just for members

 **2. Recreate "this look" (app feature or browser extension)**